ikjh/planet-cratering-simulation/README.md

 ## Assumptions

 The size distribution of the impactors is derived from a power law distribution with alpha = 2.5.
-This data was generated from the  [powerlaw python library](https://github.com/jeffalstott/powerlaw) python library, which was implemented on the basis of a paper written by Aaron Clauset, a professor at CU Boulder.
+This data was generated from the  [powerlaw python library](https://github.com/jeffalstott/powerlaw) which was implemented on the basis of a paper written by Aaron Clauset, a professor at CU Boulder.

 Craters are 500 km diameter maximum (see generate_data.py)